 Identification of a postsynaptic calcium sensor that controls activity-dependent AMPA receptor exocytosis

 The recruitment of synaptic AMPA (α-amino-3-hydroxy-5-methyl-4-isoxazole propionic acid) receptors underlies the strengthening of neuronal connectivity during learning and memory.
 This process is triggered by NMDA (N-methyl-D-aspartate) receptor-dependent postsynaptic calcium influx.
-In a new study published in Cell Reports (Tan and Jang et al., 2023), we report that the neuron-specific calcium-binding protein Copine-6 is a postsynaptic calcium sensor that controls the activity-dependent exocytosis of AMPA receptors during synaptic potentiation.
+In a study published in Cell Reports (Tan and Jang et al., 2023), we report that the neuron-specific calcium-binding protein Copine-6 is a postsynaptic calcium sensor that controls the activity-dependent exocytosis of AMPA receptors during synaptic potentiation.

 |